If you’re looking for a job match ‘made in heaven,’ first investigate company culture.

 Cyber stalk before you meet

 While it might be creepy to check out your date’s Facebook profile before you meet, it’s imperative to research a company online before an interview.
 Visit Glassdoor and Vault to read employee reviews on an organization.
-Start following the company on Twitter, and take a look at their Facebook page and Pinterest boards – these often give you great insight into the company’s culture and will help you develop questions for the interview process.
+Start following the company's social media accounts – these often give you great insight into the company’s culture and will help you develop questions for the interview process.

 Talk…and listen on the first date